unccv/course_project/README.md

 # About the Course Project

-As part of this course, students will work on a **real computer vision problem** as part of a semester-long group project.
+As part of this course, students work to build a solution to a **real computer vision problem** as part of a semester-long group project.
+The technology developed by the companies shown above is intended to show the broad range of possible computer vision applications, and give a little taste for what's happening in the industry right now.
+Of course, these companies have built some truly remarkable technology that will take longer than a single semester to implement.
+However, all these companies did start somewhere, likely with a simple demo, or **Minimum Viable Product (MVP)**.

+This is the project.
+Find a real problem, and create a MVP that provides real value /simple demo for someone.

 Projects will be broken into and evaluated on 6 milestones:

 |         |   Milestone     | Description                 | Deliverable           | Due Date      | Resources    |
 | ------- | --------------- | --------------------------- | --------------------- | -------------- | ---------   |